Gleghorn-Lab/PLMConfounders/README.md

 [![PyTorch](https://img.shields.io/badge/PyTorch-2.0%2B-orange.svg)](https://pytorch.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)]()

-> **Warning**: This repository demonstrates that protein language models (pLMs) can exploit phylogenetic distances in multi-species datasets to achieve artificially inflated performance on protein-protein interaction (PPI) prediction tasks.
-We introduce the **"accidental taxonomist"** hypothesis and provide solutions for proper dataset construction.

 ## Overview

 Protein-protein interactions (PPIs) are fundamental to nearly all biological processes, and computational methods using protein language models (pLMs) have shown promising results.
 However, we uncovered a critical confounding factor: **pLM-based models can "cheat" by learning to distinguish taxonomic origin rather than genuine interaction features**.